-Translation memories are the most important linguistic assets for LSPs and end-customers which is the reason why it is crucial that they are setup properly when an account is created or when a customer is added.
-Not only will it facilitate project creation, it will ensure that these assets are used efficiently as any match missed means higher translation costs.
+Translation memories are the most important linguistic assets for LSPs and end-customers which is the reason why it is crucial that they are set up properly when an account is created or when a new customer is added.
+Not only will it facilitate project creation, but it will also ensure that these assets are used efficiently as any match missed means higher translation costs.

 Creating a new translation memory in Smartcat is quite simple.
 Choose Translation memories from the Resources option the main menu:

 Import a TM file (1) in one of the available formats.
 Assign a unique name (2).
 In many cases, it is recommended to choose a name based on the customer name to simplify data management.
 Then choose the source language (3) and all the target languages (4).
 There can be only one source language but you can choose as many target languages as needed for a specific client.
 In most scenarios, matches are found based on comparing new sentences with sentences stored as the source language but Smartcat now allows translation memories to be reversed automatically when used as reference (in read-only mode) and matches can be found in the target language in this case.

 Labels can be assigned for a client (5) and project group (6).
 There is an option to define a subject (7) for the translation memory but this option is generally redundant if the translation memory is assigned to a specific client.
 It could be useful when dealing with clients who work across multiple fields and separate translation memories need to be maintained.

 You can also add comments or a description (8) for each translation memory.
 Click Save when you are done.